kubeflow/website/content/docs/gke/pipelines/authentication-pipelines.md

 ### Cluster setup to use Compute Engine default service account

 By default, your GKE nodes use [Compute Engine default service account](https://cloud.google.com/compute/docs/access/service-accounts#default_service_account).
-If you allowed cloud-platform scope when creating the cluster, Kubeflow Pipelines can authenticate to GCP and manage resources in your project without further setup.
+If you allowed `cloud-platform` scope when creating the cluster, Kubeflow Pipelines can authenticate to GCP and manage resources in your project without further configuration.

-Here are ways to enable it when creating the cluster:
+Use one of the following options to create a GKE cluster that uses the Compute Engine default service account:

+* If you followed instructions in [Setting up AI Platform Pipelines](https://cloud.google.com/ai-platform/pipelines/docs/setting-up) and checked `Allow access to the following Cloud APIs`, your cluster is already using Compute Engine default service account.
 * In Google Cloud Console UI, you can enable it in `Create a Kubernetes cluster -> default-pool -> Security -> Accesss Scopes -> Allow full access to all Cloud APIs` like the following:
 <img src="/docs/images/pipelines/gke-allow-full-access.png">
 * Using `gcloud` CLI, you can enable it with `--scopes cloud-platform` like the following: